When Good Ghouls Go Bad: Plot

 When everyone is gathered, Curtis reveals himself to the people.
 As he is about to reveal his statue, he is attacked and literally torn apart by Kankel.
-However, because Curtis is a zombie, he manages to pull himself together, and scare the wits out of Kankel.
-As Curtis pulls the shroud off of his statue, everyone covers their eyes in fear.
-Surprisingly, nothing happens.
-Everyone uncovers their eyes and Curtis' statue is revealed to be of Uncle Fred.
-Curtis then shows Uncle Fred a picture of the two of them, Uncle Fred shaking Curtis' hand, as it implied that Curtis looked up to him.
-Uncle Fred, still guilty about Curtis' death, wonders why he was a hero to Curtis as it was his kiln that killed him.
+However, because he is a zombie, Curtis manages to pull himself together and scares Kankel.
+As Curtis pulls the shroud off of his statue, everyone covers their eyes in fear - surprisingly, nothing happens.
+Everyone uncovers their eyes and Curtis' statue is revealed to be of Uncle Fred holding a jack-o'-lantern.
+Curtis then shows Uncle Fred a picture of the two of them - Uncle Fred shaking Curtis' hand after the latter won an art prize - and it is implied that Curtis looked up to him.
+Uncle Fred, still guilty about Curtis' death, wonders why he was a hero to him after he died in Fred's kiln.
 Curtis then turns to Kankel and points to him, naming him as his killer.

-Kankel confesses that the night Curtis died, he was working on the statue of Uncle Fred and as a prank to scare him, Kankel, Frady, and his group pushed Curtis into the kiln and locked him in it while taunting him.
-Suddenly, the janitor appeared and Kankel's group ran off.
-While cleaning the class, the janitor accidentally turned on the kiln; not realizing Curtis was in it.
+Kankel confesses that the night Curtis died, he and his group of bullies snuck into the school while Curtis was working on the statue of Uncle Fred.
+Curtis hid from Kankel inside the kiln, but they found him inside it; as a prank to scare him, they locked him in it while taunting him.
+Kankel's group then ran off when the janitor arrived and he accidentally turned on the kiln while cleaning the class, not realizing Curtis was in it.
 The next day, Kankel went inside the kiln and saw Curtis' corpse as well as the completed statue of Uncle Fred.
-To hide his crime, he made up the curse by pretending his eyes were burned when he saw the statue to make it seem like it was Curtis' doing.
-Kankel also reveals that the statue of Uncle Fred would have been voted to be put in town square, instead of Kankel's statue of his own father.
-It's revealed that Uncle Fred donated much time and money to the town's children, promoting creativity and imagination; thus, he was loved by many children; explaining why he was called "Uncle Fred" and why much of his actions were seen as childish to some.
-Kankel wouldn't stand for someone to promote things that were "girly" and wanted things "manly."
-Danny looks at Kankel with disgust because Danny got bullied and became a coward because of him.
-Kankel robbed the town of Halloween for 20 years.
-However, Kankel's action earns him the wrath of his father, Pops Kankel (Gordon Boyd), who is among the group of zombies and is upset at what he has done.
-He then grabs his son's ear and drags him out to "give him a whooping he won't forget for the rest of his years."
+Realizing he was wrong about Curtis but too cowardly to admit to his role in Curtis' death, he made up the curse by writing it in the ashes himself and pretending his eyes were blinded when he saw the statue to make it seem like it was Curtis' doing.
+Kankel also admits that the statue of Uncle Fred would have been voted to be put in town square, instead of Kankel's statue of his own father.
+It's further revealed that Uncle Fred donated much time and money to the town's children, promoting creativity and imagination.
+As a result, he was loved by many children and explaining why he was called "Uncle Fred", and why much of his actions were seen as childish to some.
+Kankel derides it as "sissy stuff" and resented Uncle Fred for not donating to his father's football-themed amusement park, as he wouldn't stand for someone who would promote things that were "girly" because he wanted things that were "manly."
+Suddenly, Kankel's father Pops Kankel appears among the group of zombies and is outraged at what his son did; Kankel is horrified, knowing he has earned the wrath of his late father.
+Pops then grabs his son's ear and drags him out to "give him a whooping he won't forget for the rest of his years."